sbt/sbt-protobuf/README.md

 - collect the generated files after running `protoc` and return them to SBT for the compilation phase

 ## Scope
 All settings and tasks are in the `protobuf` scope.
-If you want to execute the `protobuf-generate` task directly, just run `protobuf:protobuf-generate`.
+If you want to execute the `protobufGenerate` task directly, just run `protobuf:protobufGenerate`.